alan-kudelko/DrinkCreator6000/README.md

 - ✅ Create welcome screen task to display a greeting message with project name, version, and boot count on the LCD at system startup
 - 🔄 Create task for processing the ordered drink (pump activation)
 - ✅ Create task to display project information such as author, startup count, and current runtime
-- 🔄 Create task to display and confirm the last saved error
 - ✅ Implement software guard zones between task stacks for added protection and reliability
-- 🔄 Review .map file and optimize memory by efficient variable placement using linker script (.ld file)
+- ✅ Review .map file and optimize memory by efficient variable placement using linker script (.ld file)
 - ✅ Create a custom memory segment named .tdat to store Task Control Blocks (TCBs), task stacks, and stack guard zones by modifying the linker script (.ld file)
-- 🔄 Implement a guard zone watchdog inside taskErrorHandler to detect guard zone corruption, indicating potential stack overflows
+- ✅ Implement a guard zone watchdog inside taskErrorHandler to detect guard zone corruption, indicating potential stack overflows
 - ✅ Separate code into multiple files for better readability

 ---